While most people think they have similar functions, doulas, and midwives actually have vastly different training, duties, and certifications.

-Every new mom needs a helping hand.
-Fortunately, there are two types of experts that can help an expectant mom make the transition from pregnancy to motherhood: doulas and midwives.
+Every new parent needs a helping hand.
+Fortunately, there are two types of experts who can help expectant families make the transition from pregnancy to parenthood: doulas and midwives.

 Think of a doula as an expecting mother’s BFF.
 The word doula is actually Greek for woman’s servant.
 Your bond develops long before the due date, as you both plan how you’d like the birthing process to go, and learn the answers to the many questions you likely have.

-After birth, postpartum doulas help a new mother as she recovers from the birthing process.
-This includes caring for the infant and guiding a mother through the breast-feeding process.
+After birth, postpartum doulas help new parents as they recover from the birthing process.
+This can include caring for the infant and providing lactation support.

 Doulas can also play an important role in your home life, especially if there are older siblings in the home.

 Not all doulas go through a certification process.
 If a doula seeks certification training, it usually includes didactic training and assisting during live births.

 Certification is typically not required but may vary by state.
 Lawmakers in a few states are working to allow doulas to be reimbursed by Medicaid.
 This may increase certification and regulation.